czifumasa/ytmusic-lib-tracker/README.md

 8. Click on the Name of any matching request.
 In the `Headers` tab, scroll to the section `Request headers` and copy everything starting from `accept: */*` to the end of the section
 </details>

-9. Once you have copied request headers, run ytmusiclibtracker.exe
+9. Once you have copied request headers, run `YTMusic-Lib-Tracker.exe`
 10. If it's your first time running app, you should this screen:
 ![IMAGE](https://raw.githubusercontent.com/czifumasa/ytmusic-lib-tracker/master/docs/assets/images/welcome_message.JPG)
 11. Paste copied headers into terminal and press `enter` twice